boiledsteak/SIM-UOW-CS/README.md

 - Assignment 3 - MongoDB

 Overall dificult module.
 Maybe just for me lol.
 Covers quite a lot of concepts, but doesn't go too deep especially for mongo.
 I found it interesting that Oracle DB is used instead of the usual MySQL.
 I guess good opportunity to learn different database types.
 Mr Sionggo is not bad.
 He answers my questions.
 I was very taken aback when I started this module because the concept of functional dependency is quite complex.
 But I think towards the end of this module you should feel more confident with the concepts.
 I am a little critical of the mongo portion of this module though.
 From my understanding, Mongo is designed to be used in a cloud based microservices architecture.
 But this is not covered at all.
 I suppose because this would diverge into web development and design.
 One big sellinf point of Mongo, as compared to traditional SQL, is the cloud features like shards and clusters.
 So I feel this module is more of functional dependency with Oracle DB, and an introduction to Mongo DB.
 I think it's better to split the Mongo portion from this module.
 Mongo should be taught together with web design.

+## CSIT302 - Cybersecurity
+Introduction to Cybersecurity.
+Doesn't go deep or practical woohoo only one assignment.
+Just research only

+Overall easy module.
+The lecturer, Mr Partham, is EXTREMELY dry.
+His lectures suck.
+On the other hand, my tutor Mr Lionel, is much better.
+Took a glance at his linkedin and he's much more accredited than Mr Partha.
+Mr Lionel has a lot of real world working experience and he always shares with us his stories.
+Nothing much to say lah it's a simple module.
+I think there's another related module touch on the practical side of all the theory covered in this module.